ASFHyP3/hyp3/README.md

 ## Deployment

-*Note: To delete a HyP3 deployment, delete any of the resources listed below that are no longer needed.
-Before deleting the HyP3 CloudFormation stack, you should manually empty and delete the `contentbucket` and `logbucket` for the deployment via the S3 console.*

 > [!IMPORTANT]
 > It's not currently possible to deploy HyP3 fully independent of ASF due to our integration with
 > [ASF Vertex](https://search.alaska.edu).
 If you'd like your own deployment of HyP3, please open an issue here or